 Pastoral Study Project

-The Pastoral Study Project Program offers pastoral leaders opportunity to conduct serious investigation of issues related to Christian life, faith, and ministry.
-Grants of up to $15,000 are available for study projects involving full or partial leave from the responsibilities of ministry.
+The Pastoral Study Project Program offers pastoral leaders opportunity to pursue a pressing question related to Christian life, faith, and ministry.
+Grants of up to $15,000 are available for study projects involving full or partial leave from job responsibilities.

 Deadline: September 1

 The Project Grant for Researchers Program supports a diverse range of research and research-related projects undertaken in the interest of believing communities.
 Projects might include short-term periods of research, consultations about one’s research involving pastors and academics, or collaborative, innovative projects that promise to enhance learning and strengthen the church.
 Particularly attractive to the Louisville Institute are projects that involve both academics and pastors in genuinely collaborative inquiry.
 All funded projects should involve substantial opportunity for learning that will benefit the church.
 Grant amounts up to $25,000 are available.

 The Sabbatical Grant for Researchers Program assists research and writing projects that will advance religious and theological scholarship in ways that also address practical issues concerning Christian faith and life, pastoral leadership, and/or religious institutions.
 Ordinarily applicants will be fully employed in accredited academic institutions and will be eligible for up to a full academic year leave from teaching.
 While pastoral leaders are eligible to apply, their proposals will likely be more competitive in the Pastoral Study Project program.
 Grant amounts up to $40,000 are available.

 The First Book Grant Program for Minority Scholars assists junior, non-tenured religion scholars of color to complete a major research project on an issue in North American Christianity related to the priorities of the Louisville Institute.
 Grant periods are typically one academic year in length.
 The maximum award is $40,000.

 Collaborative Inquiry Teams